-The California Department of Transportation (Caltrans) has prepared this Initial Study (IS) with Proposed Mitigated Negative Declaration (MND) for the proposed Marin State Route (SR) 37 Petaluma River Bridge Project (Project), Marin and Sonoma counties, California, at post mile 14.50 (see Figure 1-1).
-The Project would include rehabilitation of the bridge deck, replacement of the bridge fender system, bridge scour protection, and upgrade of the bridge railings to meet current safety standards.
+The California Department of Transportation (Caltrans) has prepared this Initial Study (IS) with Mitigated Negative Declaration (MND) for the proposed Marin State Route (SR) 37 Petaluma River Bridge Project (Project), Marin and Sonoma counties, California, at post mile 14.50 (see Figure 1-1).

+The Project includes rehabilitation of the bridge deck, replacement of the bridge fender system, bridge scour protection, and upgrade of the bridge railings to meet current safety standards.
 The Project would maintain the bridge structure in a reliable and serviceable condition.
-Temporary construction easements would be anticipated at two staging areas.
+A temporary construction easement is anticipated for at a staging area.
 Additional Project information is provided in Chapter 2.